bmlt-enabled/yap/README.md

 3. `{LONGITUDE}` - the longitude of the lookup.

 If you do not have `{LATITUDE}` or `{LONGITUDE}` in your custom query, it will automatically skip the location gathering aspects of the meeting search menus and go directly to returning results.

+## Sorting Results

+By default the results will be sorted starting with today and then moving on to the next result.
+This can be changed by sorting naturally.

+`static $meeting_result_sort = 1`

 # Helpline / Volunteer Routing